Michael Hughes (serial killer)

 Michael Hubert Hughes (born c.
 1958) is a convicted American serial killer on death row in San Quentin.
 Hughes was initially sentenced to life without parole for the murders of four women and girls in California.
 Later, he was convicted of committing three further murders of women, linked to the crimes via DNA profiling.
-At the second trial, he was sentenced to the death penalty.
+At the second trial, he was sentenced to death.

 Biography

 Michael Herbert Hughes was born in 1958 in Michigan.
-Shortly after his birth, his father left the family, and when he was aged 5, his mother moved with her children (he has a sister) to California.
+Shortly after his birth, his father left the family.
+At age 5, Hughes, his mother, and his sister moved to California.
 He grew up in Pasadena then Los Angeles, where he attended Los Angeles High School from 9th to 12th grade.

-Hughes lived in a quite dysfunctional family, as his mother was an alcoholic who regularly beat him and his sister.
-At one time, Hughes' sister became pregnant.
-His mother aborted the baby in front of him.
-During his teen years, he had to be hospitalized multiple times for nervous breakdowns.
-In 1976, at age 17, he enlisted in the Navy, where he worked as a shipmate for a few months, then worked up to be a gunner's mate.
+Hughes lived in a dysfunctional family; his mother was an alcoholic who regularly beat him and his sister.
+When Hughes' sister became pregnant; his mother aborted the baby in front of him.
+During his teen years, he was hospitalized multiple times for nervous breakdowns.
+In 1976, at age 17, he enlisted in the Navy, where he worked as a shipmate for a few months, eventually working up to gunner's mate.